- A loan covenant is a promise by the borrower to abide by certain terms and conditions outlined in the Loan Agreement.

 - Liquidity Provision: The lender requires the borrower to maintain a certain amount of cash and marketable securities at all times during the loan transaction.

-- Debt Service Coverage Ratio (DSCR): The ratio of the property’s Net Operating Income to the loan payments must meet a certain level, often 1.25X or higher.
+- Debt Service Coverage Ratio (DSCR): The Debt Service Coverage Ratio is the ratio of the property’s Net Operating Income to the loan payments must meet a certain level, often 1.25X or higher.

 - Loan to Value Ratio (LTV): The ratio of the loan amount to the property’s value may not exceed a certain level, often 80%.

 - Net Worth: The net worth of the guarantor(s) must meet a certain threshold at all times during the loan term.